ontop/ontop-website/tutorial/federation/denodo/README.md

 #### Create a database

 We will create two data sources based on web APIs.
-First, a Web API with wheather data.
+First, a Web API with weather data.

 - Administration -> Database Management -> New
 Name the database bzopendata for instance (leave the rest to default values), and click on the 'OK' button.